KemalYukselir/Remote-Workers-Analysis/README.md

   - NLP shows 'company' is the most common word in burnout comments
 - **Ethical standards:**
   - No personal identifiers used
-  - Data is anonymized and public
+  - Data is anonymised and public
   - Model and features are transparent and open source

 ## How it Works